 TMNT II: The Secret Of The ooze

-The first thing you notice about the film is the considerable difference in tone to the first film.
+The first thing you notice about the film is the considerable difference in tone to the first movie.

 Overprotective and overly vocal parents have been responsible for the destruction of some of film's most beloved franchises.
-Superman fell foul to a more kid friendly feel in the 80's and Batman was almost totally destroyed after moans from concerned Mums and Dads about the welfare of their little snowflakes apon seeing Danny DeVito's amazingly gruesome Penguin.
-Unfortunately the Turtles weren't immune to this backlash and so while failing to see the artistic and film making merits of the first movie which stayed a bit closer to the comic source, the sequel was horrendously dumbed down.
+Superman fell foul to a more kid friendly feel in the 80's, and Batman was almost totally destroyed after moans from concerned Mums and Dads about the welfare of their little spawn apon seeing Danny DeVito's amazingly gruesome Penguin.
+Unfortunately the Turtles weren't immune to this backlash, and so while failing to see the artistic and film making merits of the first movie (which stayed closer to the comic source) the sequel was horrendously dumbed down.

-Instead we have a new sidekick for the Turtles in the form of teenage martial artist and pizza delivery guy Keno played by Ernie Reyes Jr. of Red Sonja fame (He played the bratty child King).
+Instead we have a new sidekick for the Turtles in the form of teenage martial artist and pizza delivery guy, Keno, played by Ernie Reyes Jr. of Red Sonja fame (he played the bratty child King).
 Reyes looks like he's putting 100% into his role and having a bit of fun with it too.
-David Warner appears as a scientist and as with all his performances adds a bit of credibility weight to the processing with his excellent delivery.
-Being a direct sequel some old faces such as Toshishiro Obata (who is a real life Japanese sword master) returns as Foot master Tatsu.
+David Warner appears as a scientist, and as with all his performances, adds a bit of credibility and weight to the dialogue with his excellent delivery.
+Being a direct sequel, some old faces such as Toshishiro Obata (who is a real life Japanese sword master) returns as Foot master Tatsu.

-With the kid friendly tone being used more 'humour' has also been inserted too.
-This mostly works but the majority of it is exceptionally goofy and immature but still stays clean and safe which on the whole won't appeal to anyone over 8 years old with really bad situational comedy and resorting to cartoon sound effects in some of the fights (Jebus wept!)
-To be fair some of the humour does land and it lands quite well as the odd nugget of spot on comedy crops up and it's really hard not to laugh, even as an adult.
-Overall it's easy to see why kids loved this film.
-It's more mature than the cartoon but way lighter then the first movie.
+With the kid friendly tone being used, more 'humour' has also been inserted too.
+This mostly works, but the majority of it is exceptionally goofy and immature while still staying clean and safe, which on the whole, won't appeal to anyone over 8 years old.
+The film uses really bad situational comedy, and even resorting to cartoon sound effects in some of the fights (Jebus wept!)
+To be fair, some of the humour does land and it lands quite well, as the odd nugget of spot on comedy crops up and it's really hard not to laugh - even as an adult.
+Overall, it's easy to see why kids loved this film.
+It's more mature than the cartoon, but way lighter then the first movie.

 The less said about the appearance of Vanilla Ice in the film the better.
 If you ever feel the need to chew your own fist off through cringe then check out the interview he did at the time concerning the film where he talks about how he "Brings the Ice".

-Watching it today it's actually not as bad as my bitter 1991 disappointment led me to believe.
-It's stupid almost to the point of insulting but it's harmless and if I'm honest the actual plot isn't terrible it's just executed in a really dumb way.
+Watching it today, it's actually not as bad as my bitter 1991 disappointment led me to believe.
+I mean yes, it's stupid.
+Almost to the point of insulting, but it's harmless, and if I'm honest the actual plot isn't terrible, it's just executed in a really dumb way.

-I'll say this, if The Secret of The Ooze had been the original 1990 film then there wouldn't have been much to complain about.
-Unfortunately we were spoiled that first live action round and with that it doesn't even come close to the depth and feel of it's predecessor which is a shame as they were really on to something with the dawn of darker comic book films at that time.
+I'll say this: if The Secret of The Ooze had been the original 1990 film then there wouldn't have been much to complain about.
+Unfortunately, we were spoiled with that first live action round, and the sequel doesn't even come close to the depth and feel of it's predecessor, which is a shame as they were really on to something with the dawn of darker comic book films at that time.